vectara/vectara-docs/www/docs/api-reference/admin-apis/compute-account-size.md

 :::

 This request requires the Customer ID parameter.

-The response includes a `sum` object which is the sum of the number of characters and metadata characters.
+The response includes a `size` object which is the sum of the number of characters and metadata characters.